MaastrichtU-IDS/molgenis-upload-client/README.md

 Molgenis upload client for the BReIN project

 ### Run Molgenis Upload Client
-At the moment, only a 'test' function exists.
-Make sure to add username and password in application.py (will become configurable later on).
+In the *application.yml*, update the url of molgenis and the credentials according to your molgenis install (or run the Molgenis docker-compose and add user *user/password* to use the defaults).
+At the moment, only an *upload* function exists.

 ```
 pip install -e .
 ```

 ```
-molgenis_upload_client test
+molgenis_upload_client upload
 ```

-### Development environment

-### Deploy with Docker

-### Detail about CI/CD
+*Upload* packages the BReIN datamodel as a ZIP file and offers them to the Molgenis API.